 Even when he lets his melodies repeat a few bars too long, you are simply too lost in it to care.
 Fucking Perfect.
 The MP3 does this music no justice.
 Play the CD on a good sound system.
 Loud.

-This is the second album from the Bristol three.
+This is the first album from the Bristol three.
 In 16 years, they’ve only released three albums because making Perfect Albums is really hard work.

 With vocalist Beth Gibbons hissing into the microphone, Portishead takes us to a dark, strange place – a dream.
 But there is no malevolence here, only a strangely intoxicating representation of the real world.
 You have been invited, but you don’t seem to know anyone here.
 Gibbons calls you to the stage and you are enraptured.

-This is the only “song-based” Perfect Album that unravels like a remarkable screenplay.
+This is the only Perfect Album that unravels like a film noir screenplay.
 It is a whole, an experience.
 The music is spartan and crafted to the finest detail, and its echoes haunt as well as bemuse.
 A piano plays next to you, when suddenly a DJ scratches a record and whips you into an entirely different place.
-This is the work of genius.
+This is a work of genius.
 A Perfect Album.

 That’s it.
 Ten Perfect Albums.

 Feel free to send me your Perfect Album choices.
 I love to hear what other people like!
 Here’s the rules: I bared my soul about music I like.
-You can pick away at my choices and even call me a stupid little douchebag.
+You can pick away at my choices and even call me a dick.
 But in return, you are required to tell me exactly which records you utterly adore.
 OK?
 Good.